 And what about moments of relaxation?

 For relaxing, you should definitely go to the Parc des Dérêches.
-The sauna there is particularly enjoyable and the aquatic atmosphere offers a new way of entertainment for the whole family.
+The sauna there is particularly enjoyable and the pools complex offers relaxation and entertainment for the whole family.

 Morzine’s hidden treasure